Eating protein can make you feel full longer. It may provide many health benefits, including increasing muscle mass.

+The health effects of fat and carbs are controversial.
 However, almost everyone agrees that protein is important.

 Here are 10 science-based reasons to eat more protein.

-Protein forms the building blocks of muscles.
+Protein is the building block of your muscles.

 This is especially important for women, who are at high risk of osteoporosis after menopause.
 Eating plenty of protein and staying active is a good way to help prevent that from happening.

-who eat more protein tend to have better bone health as they get older.
-They have a much lower risk of
+who eat more protein tend to have better bone health and a much lower risk of

 A food craving is different from normal hunger.